 In the first quarter of fiscal 2014, the Company completed one additional divestiture for a sales price of \$13 million, all of which was received as of September 30, 2014.
 The divestiture was not material to the Company's consolidated financial statements.
-In connection with the divestiture, the Company recorded a gain, net of transaction costs, of \$9 million within income (loss) from discontinued operations, net of tax, on the consolidated statements of income.
+In connection with the divestiture, the Company recorded a gain, net of transaction costs, of \$9 million in the Automotive Experience Interiors segment within selling, general and administrative expenses on the consolidated statements of income.
 There was no change in goodwill as a result of this transaction.

-During fiscal 2014, the Company adjusted the purchase price allocation of certain fiscal 2013 acquisitions and recorded additional goodwill in assets held for sale of \$2 million.
+During fiscal 2014, the Company adjusted the purchase price allocation of certain fiscal 2013 acquisitions and recorded additional goodwill of \$2 million.